Get updates & free travel guides – Subscribe here

 - Best Time for a Cruise: Getting out on the water by taking a boat cruise is a great way to see some of Vancouver’s most stunning sights from a completely different but wonderfully spectacular perspective.
 If you’re hoping for a sunny day, on which you can step out on the deck, capture a photo and admire the views, the best time to hop aboard is in July, August or early September.
 If a cruise is on the top of your must-do list, keep in mind that most cruises run only between May and October, although special holiday cruises for Christmas and New Year’s Eve are available to and provide the opportunity to see the city lit up in all its glory.

 - Best Time for Skiing: Many people head to Vancouver for the opportunity to participate in snow sports, with Grouse Mountain just 20 minutes from downtown.
 The best time of the year for skiers is generally in the spring, particularly from mid-March through late April, though the mountain is often open from about mid-November through May, and sometimes even into June.
-Spring provides the best time for everyone from beginners to the most advance, with warmer temperatures, longer and sunnier days, incredible snow and awe-inspiring views.
+Spring provides the best time for everyone from beginners to the most advanced, with warmer temperatures, longer and sunnier days, incredible snow and awe-inspiring views.

 Vancouver Travel Seasons